 John Schorling, MD is Professor of Medicine and Director of the Mindfulness Center and the Physician Wellness Program at the University of Virginia.
 He completed residency training in internal medicine at the University of Virginia and in preventive medicine at the University of Washington.
 His clinical interests include general internal medicine, fostering healthy lifestyle behaviors, and physician health issues.
 He has practiced meditation for over 15 years and has participated in the Mindfulness Based Stress Reduction Professional Training program with Jon Kabat-Zinn and Saki Santorelli and has completed the University of Massachusetts Center for Mindfulness Teacher Development Intensive training.
 His interests include teaching mindfulness to medical students, physicians and other healthcare providers, the application of mindfulness at work, and on research in the clinical applications of MBSR.

-Susan Carol Stone, PhD is a long-time UVA MBSR instructor, established an MBSR program at Rockingham Memorial Hospital in Harrisonburg VA, and has taught MBSR in a diabetes research program at Virginia Commonwealth University in Richmond VA.
-She is author of At the Eleventh Hour; Caring for My Dying Mother, a memoir on mindfulness and caregiving, which authors Stephen and Ondrea Levine called “an exquisite exploration of the heart.”
-She is co-author of The American Mosaic, a research study on workforce diversity, and is author of articles on mindfulness.
-Her most recent book is a historical novel, The Kosambi Intrigue; A Tale in the Time of the Buddha — See videos
+Susan Carol Stone, PhD is a long-time UVA MBSR instructor.
+She has established an MBSR program at Rockingham Memorial Hospital in Harrisonburg VA and has taught MBSR in a diabetes research program at Virginia Commonwealth University in Richmond VA.
+Susan currently mentors in the Mindfulness Meditation Teacher Training Program, an international, online program.
+She is author of At the Eleventh Hour; Caring for My Dying Mother, a memoir on mindfulness and caregiving; co-author of The American Mosaic, a research study on workforce diversity; and is author of articles on mindfulness.
+Most recently, she authored research-based, historical novels set in the time of the Buddha titled The Sati Trilogy.

 Susanna Williams, PhD is on the faculty of the UVA Mindfulness Center, where she teaches several courses (including Mindful Writing and Mindfulness and the Brain) and directs educational research in the contemplative sciences.
 She also works with the Center of Appreciative Practice, leading workshops and developing curriculum.
 She has worked in academic and corporate settings, both internationally and domestically, designing and implementing systems for well being based on the latest neuroscience.
 She has been engaged in spiritual practice for many years and is a certified yoga instructor.